shakes76/PatternAnalysis-2023/recognition/adni_vit_45285545/README.md

 3. Conversion to tensor float type.

-The above transforms are only all applied to training images.
-Validation and testing images are only subject to type conversion.
+Validation and testing images are simply centre-cropped to 224x224 then converted to tensors.

 ## Model Training and Results

+### Model Training

 This solution uses the [`vit_b_16`](https://pytorch.org/vision/main/models/generated/torchvision.models.vit_b_16.html) model provided by PyTorch.
 The classification head is replaced with a fully-connected layer with 2 outputs rather than 10.
 The solution leverages transfer learning using the [`IMAGENET1K_V1`](https://pytorch.org/vision/main/models/generated/torchvision.models.vit_b_16.html) weights, also from PyTorch.
 Transfer learning avoids retraining the more general, lower-level feature extractors of the ViT, which have been trained to high efficiency on the larger ImageNet dataset.
 Only the higher-level feature extractors and fully-connected classification head need to be retrained to be specific to the ADNI dataset.